Skip to main content

 Tips for Getting a Mammogram

 A mammogram is an important step in taking care of yourself and your breasts.
-Whether you’re a mammogram newbie or a veteran, knowing what to expect may help the process go more smoothly.
+Knowing what to expect can help the process go more smoothly.

 How to prepare for your mammogram